GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/blas_instance_list.rst

 The following fields are displayed:

+* Instance index - The API index for the instance.

-* Instance address – The virtual address for the instance node within the TLAS.
+* Instance address – The virtual GPU address for the instance node within the TLAS.

-* Instance offset – The offset for the instance node within the TLAS.
+* Instance offset – The relative address for the instance node with respect to the TLAS address.

-* Instance mask - The mask specified for the instance node.
+* Instance mask - The mask specified for the instance node determining which trace ray calls will interact with it.

+* Flip facing - Instance flag specifying whether triangles front face should be inverted.

+* Force opaque - Instance flag specifying if this instance should be opaque regardless of geometry flags.

+* Force no opaque - Instance flag specifying if this instance should be non-opaque regardless of geometry flags.

+* Rebraid sibling count - If this instance was split into multiple instance nodes by the driver, this is how many sibling instance nodes this instance has.

 * X Position – The X-position of the instance in the scene.